luowen765/DC3DPAFEM/readme.md

 # DC3DPAFEM user guide

 DC3DPAFEM is a parallel adaptive finite-element algorithm for 3D direct current resistivity anisotropic forward.
-Details about the theory will be found in the article: _A scalable parallel finite-element algorithm using the algebraic multigrid solver for 3-D direct current resistivity modeling in anisotropic media_ currently in review.
+Details about the theory will be found in the article: _DC3DPAFEM: an efficient and accurate 3-D direct current resistivity anisotropic forward modeling software for complex geological settings_ currently in review.

 ## Prerequisites